 To log in, use a Secure Shell (SSH) client.

-- On OS X, run the Terminal app and use the
+- From a Mac or Linux computer, run the Terminal app and use the

 sshcommand, like so:

 - On Windows, we recommend a free client called PuTTY, but any SSH client should be fine.

 If you need help finding or using an SSH client, ask the instructors for help right away!